ppartarr/whiteboard/readme.md

-This is the first version of the readme for the push

-- To run whiteboard ->
-  1. navigate to whiteboard directory
-  2. run npm install
-  3. nodejs app
+## whiteboard

+This is an interactive whiteboard with shared excell sheets and a chat functionality.

+## Prerequistes

+To run this app you must have node.js installed.

-- To run ExcelFiles ->
+## To run the app

-  1. navigate to ExcelFiles directory
+- cd whiteboard
-  2. run npm install
+- npm install
-  3. npm start
+- npm start